Quexington/contract_patterns/contract-patterns.md

 Many validation puzzles use the same types of "tricks" to secure their rulesets from being cheated.
 We can look at a few examples:

+## Interacting with coins of the same type

+One of the most common patterns in existing Chialisp is checking that a coin is of a certain type (CAT, Singleton, etc.) and then asserting an announcement from it.
+The reason this is so useful is because you can outsource the validation of some information to another coin.
+If you know the code that a coin has to run, you can know whether or not it validated the thing it is announcing.

 ## Proving a "launcher" puzzle

 It's very common for a validator to want to verify that it came into existence in some specific way.
 For example, a singleton wants to prove that it was the only coin created from a specific ancestor so it can use that ancestor's ID as a provably unique ID for itself.
 Often this is done in the form of a "lineage proof".
 A lineage proof is usually a proof that either your parent had the same validation logic as you, OR that it was a coin with some puzzle that you trust to initiate your lineage of coins correctly.
 If you know that if your parent has the same validation logic as you, you know that it checked its parent and so on until you reach the "launcher" ancestor.